 In information networks, we distinguish object types and relation types.
 As a template for a network, the network schema depicts the object types and the relations existing among object types.
-For a relation R existing from type A to type B, denoted as $A \xrightarrow{R} B$ , A and B are the source type and target type of relation R, which are denoted as R.S and R.T, respectively.
-The inverse relation $R^{-1}$ holds naturally for $B \xrightarrow{R-1} A$ .
-Generally, R is not equal to $R^{-1}$ , unless R is symmetric and these two types are the same.
+For a relation R existing from type A to type B, denoted as $A \xrightarrow{R} B$, A and B are the source type and target type of relation R, which is denoted as R.S and R.T, respectively.
+The inverse relation R^{-1} holds naturally for $B \xrightarrow{R^{-1}} A$.
+Generally, R is not equal to R^{-1} , unless R is symmetric and these two types are the same.

-Example 1.
-A bibliographic information network is a typical heterogeneous information network.
-The network schema of ACM data set (see Section 5.1) is shown in Fig. 2a.
-It contains objects from seven types of entities: papers (P), authors (A), affiliations (F), terms (T), subjects (S), venues (V), and conferences (C) (a conference includes multiple venues, e.g., KDD including KDD2010 and KDD2009).
+EXAMPLE 1: A bibliographic information network is a typical heterogeneous information network.
+The network schema of ACM dataset (see Section V.A) is shown in Fig.2(a).
+It contains objects from seven types of entities: papers (P), authors (A), affiliations (F), terms (T), subjects (S), venues (V), and conferences (C) (a conference includes multiple venues, e.g., KDD including KDD2010, KDD2009 and so on).
 There are links connecting different-typed objects.
 The link types are defined by the relations between two object types.
-For example, links exist between authors and papers denoting the writing or written-by relations.
-Figs. 2b and 2c show the network schemas of DBLP data set and IMDB movie data (see Section 5.1), respectively.
+For example, links exist between authors and papers denoting the writing or written-by relations, between venues and papers denoting the publishing or published-in relations.
+Fig.2(b) and (c) show the network schema of DBLP dataset and IMDB movie data (see Section V.A), respectively.

 Different from homogeneous networks, two objects in a heterogeneous network can be connected via different paths and these paths have different meanings.
-For example, in Fig. 2a, authors and conferences can be connected via "Author-Paper-Venue-Conference" (APVC) path, "Author-Paper-Subject-Paper-Venue-Conference" (APSPVC) path, and so on.
+For example, in Fig. 2(a), authors and conferences can be connected via "Author-Paper-Venue-Conference" (APVC) path, "Author-Paper-Subject-Paper-Venue-Conference" (APSPVC) path, and so on.
 The semantics underneath these two paths are different.
-The APVC path means that papers written by authors are published in conferences, while the APSPVC path means that papers are published in conferences.
+The APVC path means that papers written by authors are published in conferences, while the APSPVC path means that papers having the same subjects as the authors' papers are published in conferences.
 Obviously, the distinct semantics under different paths will lead to different results.
 The relatedness under APVC path emphasizes the conferences that authors participated, while the relatedness under APSPVC path emphasizes on conferences publishing the papers that have the same subjects with authors' papers.
 For example, most of Christos Faloutsos's papers are published in the KDD, VLDB, and SIGMOD.
 However, the papers having the same subjects with his papers may be published in widespread conferences, such as ICDM, SDM, and CIKM.
 So the relatedness of objects depends on the search path in the heterogeneous networks.
 Formally, we define the meta search path as the relevance path.

-Definition 2 (Relevance Path).
-A relevance path $\mathcal{P}$ is a path defined on a schema $S = (\mathcal{A}, \mathcal{R})$ , and is denoted in the form of $A_1 \xrightarrow{R_1} A_2 \xrightarrow{R_2} \cdots \xrightarrow{R_1} A{l+1}$ which defines a composite relation $R = R_1 \circ R_2 \circ \cdots \circ R_l$ between type $A_1$ and $A{l+1}$ , where $\circ$ denotes the composition operator on relations.
-The length of the path $\mathcal{P}$ is the number of relations in $\mathcal{P}$ , which is l.
+DEFINITION 2: Relevance Path.
+A relevance path \mathcal{P} is a path defined on a schema $S = (\mathcal{A}, \mathcal{R})$, and is denoted in the form of $A_1 \xrightarrow{R_1} A_2 \xrightarrow{R_2} \cdots \xrightarrow{R_l} A{l+1}$ which defines a composite relation $R = R_1 \circ R_2 \circ \cdots \circ R_l$ between type A_1 and A{l+1} , where \circ denotes the composition operator on relations.
+The length of the path \mathcal{P} is the number of relations in \mathcal{P} , which is l.